skip to main |

 Undeniably the tree looks much better and renders much faster.
 This tutorial is geared towards Mental Ray but these tweaks work just as well for V-Ray.

-more tips up my sleeve which address adding some variation to the leaf color and the geometry itself.
+I've got a few more tips up my sleeve which address adding some variation to the leaf color and the geometry itself.
 Stay tuned.